wesovilabs/beyond/docs/guides/advices/context.md

 {: .fs-6 .fw-300 }

+{: .text-blue-200}
-## Resource model
+## API

-GoaContext contains information about the intercepted functions  by the advices.
-It means, that it contains the path to the package where the function is found, the name of the function, the list of params and the list of results.
+GoaContext provides us with methods to obtain all the information from the intercepted functions.

-We can make use of GoaContext to share data between Before and Returning methods when you code an Around Advice.
+We can also make use of GoaContext to share data between Before and Returning methods.
+This is so useful when we code an Around Advice.

+{: .text-yellow-300}
 #### GoaContext

 | Method                     | Description               |